Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Official Website: eltonodelacochinilla.com

-How Much Does A Mexican Rug From Oaxaca Cost?
+How Much Does a Mexican Rug From Oaxaca Cost?

-Depending on the rug’s size, color, and design complexity, most hand-made wool Zapotec rugs can cost anywhere from $75-$600.
+Depending on the rugโs size, color, and design complexity, most handmade wool Zapotec rugs can cost anywhere from $75-$600.
 Of course, prices can get much higher for the very best Oaxaca rugs.

 How Do These Zapotec Rug Vendors Accept Credit Cards?

 Yes, they accept most credit cards.
-We opted to pay for our rugs in cash to save them the 4% credit card processing fees (every peso helps!), but that choice is completely up to you.
+We opted to pay for our rugs in cash to save them the 4% credit card processing fees (every peso helps!), but that choice is entirely up to you.

-How Much Does A Hand Woven Oaxaca Rug Typically Cost?
+How Much Does a Handwoven Oaxaca Rug Typically Cost?

-Maintenance - How To Clean A Wool Rug
+Maintenance โ How To Clean a Wool Rug

 Cleaning Steps

-After removing excess moisture with a towel, hang it outside on a sunny, dry day, but avoid direct sunlight.
+- Dry: After removing excess moisture with a towel, hang it outside on a sunny, dry day, but avoid direct sunlight.

-In total we had spent about US$350 for the two small rugs, not a cheap purchase.
+We had spent about US$350 for the two small rugs, not a cheap purchase.

-But for the informative tour, the opportunity to learn a bit about the culture and craft behind carpet weaving in Oaxaca, and to take home two beautiful rugs, we felt that the price was right and fair.
+But for the informative tour, the opportunity to learn a bit about the culture and craft behind carpet weaving in Oaxaca, and to take home two beautiful rugs, we felt the price was right and fair.

-Perfect Addition To Our Camper Van
+Perfect Addition to Our Camper Van

 Given our interest in how the red color was produced, it was only natural that one of our two carpets highlighted the different red hues from the cochineal.